vickneee/web-development-studies/studies/14 Vitest - Testing Framework/worksheet.md

 })
 ```

-To configure Vitest, you have to add test property to the configuration file:
+To configure **Vitest**, you have to add test property to the configuration file:

 ```javascript
 // vite.config.js